Polishko/On-Whisker-Holidays/README.md

 - **Private Part**: Authenticated users can change their avatars.
 They can also add comments about a hotel, rate a hotel, and edit or delete their own comments.
 Users are allowed to rate each hotel only once.

-## Back-end
+## The Back-end

 The back-end uses JSON Server as a mock API, and the JSON Server Auth extension is used for authentication purposes.
-This tool provides a JWT-based authentication flow, and the route used for this purpose in the project is `POST /users`.
-Both user login and editing data/sending PUT requests require providing a password and an email in the headers.
-The tool also provides guarded routes, such as the `/664/*` route used in this project.
-For more details, please check the <a href="https://www.npmjs.com/package/json-server-auth">npm documentation</a>.
+JSON Server Auth provides a simple way to add JWT-based authentication to JSON Server.
+In this project, authentication is handled through the `POST /register` and `POST /login` routes.
+Both user login and editing data (sending PUT requests) require a valid token, which is included in the headers of authenticated requests.
+JSON Server Auth also provides guarded routes, such as the `/664/*` route, which restricts access based on the user's role.
+For more details, please check the [npm documentation](https://www.npmjs.com/package/json-server-auth).

+In the application, users create records (comments) and interact with the REST API.
+They can edit and delete their own comments, rate hotels, and the authentication ensures that these actions are secure and tied to the logged-in user's account.

+## Error Handling and Data Validation

+- **Formik Validation**: Formik is used for validating the login and registration forms, ensuring that user inputs meet the required criteria before submission.
+- **Custom Validation**: Custom validation logic is implemented for actions like adding, editing, and deleting comments.
+This includes limiting the number of characters in comments, warning users if the comment has not changed, alerting if an avatar is not selected or changed, and validating password entries.
+- **Error Handling**: `try-catch` blocks are utilized throughout the application to handle errors gracefully, providing feedback to the user when something goes wrong.

 ## Credits
 - I'm thankful to Elena K., Umit, Justina, and Ausun Oncu for providing some of the pictures taken during their holidays with their beloved animal friends.